HSRLCLab/SmartFactory_Box-Sortic/README.md

 > This Repository is specifically for Sortic.
 You can still use it, if you stick to the following rules:
 >
-> * Use the same Handshake and Communication-Sequence for your carrier as documented in  [SmartFactory-Sortic](https://github.com/LMazzole/SmartFactory-Sortic).
+> * Use the same Handshake and Communication-Sequence for your carrier as documented in  [SmartFactory-Sortic](https://github.com/LMazzole/SmartFactory-Sortic) and [Communication](#communication).

 ### ToDo's
 #### Hardware